Brian Field: Early career and personal success

 Brian Field quickly became successful in both his personal and professional lives, he married a German girl named Karin and rose to be a solicitor's managing clerk for John Wheater & Co.
 Despite the fact that he was only 28 at the time of the robbery, he was already much more successful than his boss, John Wheater.
-Field drove a new Jaguar and had a house he called "Kabri" (an amalgam of Karin and Brian) with his wife at the Bridle Path, Whitchurch Hill, Oxfordshire, near Pangbourne, while his boss owned a battered Ford and lived in a rundown neighbourhood.
+Field drove a new Jaguar and had a house he called "Kabri" (an amalgam of Karin and Brian) with his wife at Bridle Road, Whitchurch Hill, Oxfordshire, near Pangbourne, while his boss owned a battered Ford and lived in a rundown neighbourhood.
 Part of the reason for this is that Field was not averse to giving some of his less savoury clients good information on what some of his wealthier clients had in their country houses, making them prime targets for the thieves.
 Another key reason being that an honest solicitor was useless to a career criminal of that era.
 What was needed was a bent solicitor who could arrange for alibis and friendly witness statements and bribe police and witnesses.
 As the managing clerk at his law firm, Field was able to carry out these activities and encourage repeat business.
 On one occasion he described the contents and layout of a house near Weybridge where his wife Karin had once been a nanny to a couple of criminals that he represented at various times in his career, Gordon Goody and Buster Edwards.
 He had arranged Buster's defence when he had been caught with a stolen car, and later met Goody at a nightclub in Soho.
 Field was then called upon to assist in the defence of Goody in the aftermath of the "Airport Job" which was a robbery carried out on 27 November 1962 at a branch of Barclays Bank at London Airport.
 This was the big practice robbery that the South West Gang had done prior to their grand scheme – the Great Train Robbery.
 Field was successful in arranging bail for Goody and Charlie Wilson.